egggbeater/AlphaScreen-Curve-Fit/README.md

 ![data](https://user-images.githubusercontent.com/49679286/138839301-d829ed8b-5167-4d40-89c1-7c4be3bd94b2.PNG)

-3. Ensure Input.xlsx and the program are in the same directory before running.
+3. Ensure Input.xlsx and the program are in the same folder and directory before running.
 4. Open the program in the IDE of your choice, and generate graphs!
 Sample output below:
 ![sample out](https://user-images.githubusercontent.com/49679286/138838078-095018f4-5fc7-45ea-954b-8cfd1298152a.PNG)